deznorth/giphyexplorer-app/README.md

 That way the API key remains in my backend as an environment variable and is not exposed.

 ## Progress of Development
+Below is a To-do list of the progress so far.
+You can also view the Trello Board [here](https://trello.com/b/4ZiXAIdd)

 ### Road to v1.0.0
 - [x] Adobe XD Design
 - [x] Essential Components (Header { Navigation, SearchBar })